Ways to enter Ukraine during the Rashist slaughter

 2. Hungary

-I wrote a separate post for this route a while ago.
-Budapest is a beautiful city very friendly to tourists.
+I took the Budapest route in October 2022 and I wrote a separate post for this route a while ago.
+Budapest is a beautiful city, very friendly to tourists.

-You can take a very comfortable inter-city train at 7:23 (CET) and reach Chop in Ukraine at 13:40 (CET), with no gauge change, then catch an overnight train to reach Kyiv the next morning.
-The train travels through the beautiful Skolivski Beskydy National Park
+For the route that I took in 2022, one can take a very comfortable inter-city train at 7:23 (CET) and reach Chop in Ukraine at 13:40 (CET), with no gauge change, then catch an overnight train (14:24 - 7:38, duration: 17h 14m) to reach Kyiv the next morning.
+The train travels through the beautiful Skolivski Beskydy National Park.

 3. Romania

-Cluj-Napoca is the 2nd largest city in Romania with flights from many European cities.
-You can take an early train (3:35) to reach the border town Valea Viseului, then take a scenic express train ride to reach Rakhiv, Ukraine in the afternoon.
+Cluj-Napoca is the 2nd largest city in Romania, and it has flights from many European cities.
+You can take an early train (3:35) to reach the border town Valea Viseului, then take a scenic express train ride to Rakhiv, Ukraine, in the afternoon.

 It is a new service started in January 2023.
 We all know why Ukraine reopened a railway route to Romania at this juncture.